-- Written permission from a licensed physician and a parent/guardian. - Prescribed medication is provided in its original container with the prescription indicating the dose and frequency to be given; and - A "Medication Consent and Log" form is on file in the classroom giving teachers permission to administer the medicine, including exact instructions, amount, and time of administration.
-This should be signed by the parent and dated each day. - All medication must have child's full name, name of medication, prescription date/date of expiration and name of prescriber.
+- "Permission to Administer Medication and Medication Log" form is completed by a licensed physician and a parent/guardian. - Prescribed medication is provided in its original container with the prescription indicating the dose and frequency to be given. - All medication must have child's full name, name of medication, prescription date/date of expiration and name of prescriber. - If the medication is being used to treat an ongoing special health need (like asthma or allergies), please complete a Care Plan for Children with Special Health Needs

-Medication consent forms are available from classroom staff.
+"Permission to Administer Medication and Medication Logs" are available from classroom staff.
 All medicines will be placed in a locked container that is not accessible to children.
 Medicines must not be put into a child's lunchbox or cubby.
-If medicine needs to be refrigerated, be sure to include that information on the "Medication Consent and Log" form.
+If medicine needs to be refrigerated, be sure to include that information on the form.